Healthdirect Free Australian health advice you can count on.

 • legumes such as lentils, beans and chickpeas

-• vegetables such as kale, broccoli, spinach and green peas
+• dark green leafy vegetables such as broccoli, spinach and green peas

 People who menstruate (have periods) need about twice as much iron as people who don't menstruate.
-This is to replace the amount lost in blood until menopause, when menstruation stops.
+This replaces the amount lost in blood until menopause, when menstruation stops.

 Pregnant people need even more iron, although they're better at absorbing non-haem iron.